 If the scheme were to be stopped would the customers continue to go to that particular establishment, regardless?
 Especially if they have to go out of their way to get to it.

 For more than 30 years every type of business from credit card companies to coffee shops to supermarket giants has been running some form of card-based loyalty scheme.
-This is fine for those businesses with high street footfall, but what about the massive faceless companies like insurance or finance, or the independent online businesses?
-How can they measure loyalty without the exchange of a physical card to be stamped or scanned?
+This is fine for those businesses with massive high street footfall, but what about the faceless companies in sectors such as insurance or finance, or the independent online businesses?
+How can they measure loyalty without the exchange of a physical card to be swiped or stamped, or mobile app scanned?

-This mainly online system is said to “…measure the loyalty that exists between a provider and a consumer” by asking one simple, key question of the consumer; “How likely is it that you would recommend our company/product/service to a friend or colleague?”
+This mainly online system is said to “…measure the loyalty that exists between a provider and a consumer” by asking one simple, key question of the consumer.
+That question is; “How likely is it that you would recommend our company/product/service to a friend or colleague?”